A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

 - You might need help to roll over to feed from the other breast.

 This position helps to trigger a baby’s instincts to position themselves and latch on to breastfeed.
-It can also be a very restful breastfeeding position for after a caesarean birth.
-That’s because you don’t have to sit upright and your body supports your baby’s weight.
+It can also be a very restful breastfeeding position because you don’t have to sit upright and your body supports your baby’s weight.

-You can put your baby stomach down on top of your body wherever it feels comfortable.
+With baby’s cheek resting on your chest, you can put your baby face down onto your body wherever it feels comfortable.
 This might be diagonally across your body so your baby is away from your scar.
 Then you can relax and enjoy the cuddle with your baby.

 For more details about what laid-back breastfeeding is and the ideas behind it, see our article here.